ejber-ozkan/common-base-api/README.md

 This is an 'Hello World' API.

-Mainly built to learn Golang.
+Mainly built for me to learn Golang.

 Using various go modules: